 Manage entities using Cortex Terraform Provider

-The Cortex Terraform Provider acts as a bridge between Terraform and the Cortex platform, allowing you to manage and provision Cortex resources (such as Scorecards, integrations, and entities) using Terraform’s infrastructure-as-code approach.
+The Cortex Terraform Providerarrow-up-right acts as a bridge between Terraform and the Cortex platform, allowing you to manage and provision Cortex resources (such as Scorecards, integrations, and entities) using Terraform’s infrastructure-as-code approach.
 The provider is a wrapper around the public Cortex API and is maintained by the Cortex team, with shared ownership and ongoing support for customers who use it.

 Cortex integrates with Terraform in two different ways, depending on whether you want to manage Cortex resources using Terraform, or use Cortex to drive Terraform runs for your infrastructure.